Tausty/Flag_Protocol/README.md

 ### Error prevention
 3 = i have received what you said, and i'm going to send something back
 31- = u signed back the correct number
-3-1 = line is over, were on to the next one.
+3-1 = line is over, we're on to the next one.
 32- = u signaled the wrong number back, im repeating the current number
-321 = somethings wrong, go back a line. can be used multilple time to signal how many lines.
+321 = something wrong, go back a line. can be used multiple times to signal how many lines.
 312 = i missed what you said, repeat please

-32 = if the recevier sends this, they signal that they think the sender made a mistake. the sender can then respond with
+32 = if the receiver sends this, they signal that they think the sender made a mistake. the sender can then respond with
 321 = ur right, lets reset
 31= ur wrong, it was intentional, do the thing.